Product update

 5️⃣ Charts and Visual Growth Graph

-Visual graphs help you quickly compare growth with deposits, growth without deposits, and interest earned vs. principal.
+Visual graphs help you compare growth with deposits, without deposits, and how much interest versus principal makes up the final balance.

 6️⃣ Withdrawals & Custom Scenarios

 Simulate annual withdrawals, percentage withdrawals, or retirement-style drawdowns.
-The calculator is useful for both saving and spending planning.
+It is useful for saving plans and for mapping how long a pot might last if you need to draw from it.

 7️⃣ Works With Any Currency